BeamMP/Docs/docs/en/server/create-a-server.md

 There you want to allow the BeamMP-Server through the firewall, **both incoming and outgoing connections**, and **both TCP and UDP**.
 If your firewall asks for a port instead, that will have to be the same port you used in step “1\.
 Port Forwarding” (usually 30814).

+For a more detailed guide, refer to [this documentation page](https://docs.beammp.com/FAQ/Defender-exclusions/).
 If you have issues, also feel free to ask on our [Forum](https://forum.beammp.com) or on our [Discord server](https://discord.gg/beammp) in the `#support` channel.

 ### **2. Obtaining an Authentication Key**